K1 tank: Development

 In the early 1970s, South Korea received an intelligence report about North Korea locally producing Soviet T-62 tanks.
 Meanwhile, the U.S. 7th Infantry Division began withdrawing from South Korea from 1969 to 1971 under the Nixon Doctrine.
-South Korean President Park Chung-hee requested the latest variant of M60 tanks to maintain the balance of power.
+South Korean President Park Chung Hee requested the latest variant of M60 tanks to maintain the balance of power.
 However, the United States responded by transferring used M48 tanks and providing upgrades instead; South Korea received 25 M48A5s from the United States Forces Korea and numerous M48A3s that were used, but in good condition, during the Vietnam War.

 Under the agreement, South Korea received the technical data package (TDP) of the M48 Patton and its upgrade kits for 12 major enhancements.
-Korean engineers were sent to the United States Army Depot in Alabama for training, such as armor cast steel welding and production, precision manufacturing, assembling skills, quality inspection, and test evaluation.
-Around the same time, Park Chung-hee ordered the development of a domestic tank and personally summoned Chung Ju-yung, the founder of Hyundai Group, to recommend building a tank factory.
+South Korean engineers were sent to the United States Army Depot in Alabama for training, such as armor cast steel welding and production, precision manufacturing, assembling skills, quality inspection, and test evaluation.
+Around the same time, Park Chung Hee ordered the development of a domestic tank and personally summoned Chung Ju-yung, the founder of Hyundai Group, to recommend building a tank factory.
 Chung Ju-yung, thinking that the president asked for a train factory, promised to build one.
-The chairman was shocked after learning about his misunderstanding from the secretary as he was leaving the building.
+The chairman was shocked after learning about his misunderstanding from the president's secretary as he was leaving the building.

-Not satisfied with the M48 Patton upgrade, South Korea began looking for a new tank that could overwhelm every North Korean counterpart as the existence of the T-62 and its manufacturing facility were confirmed by satellite images in 1976.
+Not satisfied with the M48 Patton upgrade, South Korea began looking for a new tank that could overwhelm every North Korean counterpart, as the existence of the T-62 and its manufacturing facility were confirmed by satellite images in 1976.
 South Korea first asked Chrysler Defense for a solution to acquire a better tank, and Chrysler suggested purchasing the M60A3 or producing it in South Korea.
-Because the American offer was an outdated design, South Korea then contacted KraussMaffei of West Germany to receive technical assistance, and KraussMaffei offered a unique tank design based on Leopard 1.
-Both South Korea and West Germany kept the cooperation in secret because the two nations believed that the United States would intervene once the information had been leaked.
-In 1977, as expected, Chrysler Defense showed interest in the Korean tank project after its engineers became available and wanted to generate more profit after the development of the M1 Abrams.
+Because the American offer was an outdated design, South Korea then contacted KraussMaffei of West Germany to receive technical assistance, and KraussMaffei offered a unique tank design based on the Leopard 1.
+Both South Korea and West Germany kept the cooperation secret because the two nations believed that the United States would intervene once the information had been leaked.
+In 1977, as expected, Chrysler Defense showed interest in the South Korean tank project after its engineers became available and wanted to generate more profit after the development of the M1 Abrams.
 This time, Chrysler offered a new tank based on the newest M1 Abrams.
 Eventually, the American design was chosen, and a memorandum of understanding (MOU) was signed on 6 July 1978 to supply two prototypes, and the executive contract was signed on 1 December 1978.